BINGEWORTHY: BEVERLY HILLS, 90210

 Brandon Walsh

 The Boy Scout with a heart of gold.
 Brandon serves as the moral compass of 90210.
-Brandon holds his friends up to moral standards, which he ensures they follow by enacting his soul-piercing steely blue-eyed gaze of disapproval.
+Brandon holds his friends up to ethical standards, which he ensures they follow by enacting his soul-piercing, steely blue-eyed gaze of disapproval.
 Brandon stands firmly behind his convictions and will challenge anyone if tested.
 Brandon fancies himself the moral compass to his misguided friends and takes this role seriously.

 Brenda Walsh